How can I create SMTP credentials to use with Amazon SES? How can I authenticate to Amazon SES using SMTP credentials?

 Important: The IAM user or role that you use to create the SMTP credentials must have permissions for iam:ListUsers, iam:CreateUser, iam:CreateAccessKey, and iam:PutUserPolicy.

-- Because SMTP credentials are Regional, confirm you're in the correct Region.
-Review the AWS Region selector in the navigation bar.
+- Because SMTP credentials are Regional, review the AWS Region selector in the navigation bar to confirm that you're in the correct Region.

 - From the navigation pane, under Email Sending, choose SMTP Settings.